PRIMES: Program for Research in Mathematics, Engineering and Science for High School Students

 - John von Neumann

-MIT PRIMES is a free, year-long after-school research program serving high school students who live within driving distance from Boston.
+MIT PRIMES offers research projects and guided reading to students living within driving distance from Boston.
 Program participants work with MIT researchers on exciting unsolved problems in mathematics, computer science, and computational biology.

 Message from PRIMES Chief Research Advisor Pavel Etingof